yfiua/wiki-talk-parser/README.md

     $ nohup stu -k -j 3 &

 Stu will automatically start downloading this program and the datasets, then parsing.
+The parameter `-j` defines the number of jobs that will run in parallel.
+For downloading, more than 3 is not recommended.

 ## Usage without stu
 ### Installation